sobopla/oo-javascript-orange-trees/README.md

 ## Summary
 Remember the [orange tree][orange tree challenge] objects that we built in Ruby?
 We're going to build JavaScript objects with the same attributes and behaviors.

 We're going to create orange trees through a constructor function.
 The constructor will initialize each tree with its own unique attributes: age, height, and a collection of oranges.
 All trees might start being zero years old, zero feet tall, and with an empty collection of oranges; but, these attributes are unique to each tree object—they're not shared.
 On the other hand, the behaviors of orange trees will be shared.
-All trees will inherit methods for aging, growing, etc.
+All trees will share methods for aging, growing, etc.

 ### Prototypal Inheritance